Issues

 Bottom Line:

-If enacted, the proposed changes would wreak havoc on the U.S. economy by upending longstanding tax laws, causing needless uncertainty, and negatively impacting millions of Americans.
-The Alliance for Business Partnerships is committed to opposing these detrimental changes and advocating for the preservation of partnerships for the prosperity of all.
+If enacted, the proposed legislative changes would wreak havoc on the U.S. economy by upending longstanding tax laws, causing needless uncertainty, and negatively impacting millions of Americans.
+The Alliance for Business Partnerships is committed to opposing these detrimental changes, reversing the Biden-era rules and agency restructuring, and advocating for the preservation of partnerships for the prosperity of all.